micdoh/XLRON/README.md

 - Gym-style environments for optical network resource allocation problems.
 - Powered by JAX for accelerated training on GPU and TPU.
 - Facilitates the development and discovery of optimised resource allocation policies.
+- Implementations of heuristics (kSP-FF, etc.) for benchmarking and comparison.
 - Ideal for research, experimentation, and innovation in optical network optimization.

 ___